carla-simulator/carla/Docs/tuto_A_material_customization.md

 	*   `RoughnessCorrection` — Changes the intensity of the roughness map.
 	*   `MetallicCorrection` — Changes the intensity of the metallic map.
 	*   `NormalFlatness` — Changes the intensity of the normal map.

 ---
+## Customize the road

+The blueprint __RoadPainter__ is an easy way to change drastically the appearence of the road.
+The initial geometry of the road is painted like a canvas.
+There is no need to apply photometry techniques nor consider the UVs of the geometry.
+The result is achieved simply by blending textures and creating masks.

+### Create a group material

+First of all, a group material will be created.
+This will contain the instances of the materials the road will be painted with.

+__1. Create an instance of the RoadMaster material.__ It can be found in `???/path`.
+__2. Set the `RenderTarget`.__ [Create a render target](https://docs.unrealengine.com/en-US/Engine/Rendering/RenderTargets/BlueprintRenderTargets/HowTo/CreatingTextures/index.html) for the road map that is bein used, and add it in the corresponding field.
+> Obtain the render target.
+__3. Set the map size.__ ???
+How to know value?
+What is it used for?
+__4. Choose the materials to be applied.__ Add them to the fields `??? base`, `???
+2`, `???
+3`.
+The tool allows up to three materials, as the pain each of them will be codified in one channel in the RenderTarget.

+### Change the appearance of the road

+The appearence of the road is changed using a blueprint provided by CARLA.
+The blueprint will paint the road using the materials passed, combined with some brush settings.
+Additionally, decals and meshes can be added so that the final result is more detailed.
+This tool takes into account road information and will paint the elements using the orientation of the lane, unless an offset is stated.
+> True?
+Even for external maps??

+!!!
+Note
+    This tool does not interfere with the weather settings that change the road's appearence, such as wetness or precipitation.

+__1. Create an instance of the RoadPainter blueprint.__ It can be found in `Carla/Blueprints/LevelDesign`.
+This blueprint determines how is the road being painted, and how are the materials in `RoadMaster` being used.
+__2. Set the `RenderTarget` and the `Map size`.__ This must be the same as in the __RoadMaster__ material.

+!!!
+Note
+    The `Z-size` option will give you the exact size of the map.
+Increase this by a little and make sure both, the blueprint and the master material have the same value.

+__3. Apply the group material in `???`.__

+__4. For each material, set the brush to be used.__ There are different brushes available in `GenericMateirals/RoadStencil/Alphas`.
+The materials will be applied over the road using the brush and parameters stated here.
+> Parameters???

+__5. For each material, apply it to the desired portions of the road.__ In the `???` section, there is a series of buttons that will apply the materials.

+* `Paint all roads`
+* `Paint by actor`
+* `Paint over circle`
+* `Paint over square`

+This section also contains options to erase the changes applied.
+* `Clear all`
+* `Clear materials`
+* `Clear material by actor`

+!!!
+Note
+    Move the editor view a little for the changes to be visible.

+__5. Add decals in `` and meshes in ``.__ Add the elements to the corresponding array and set some basic parameters for how should these be spawned over the road.

+* `number`
+* `fixed offset`
+* `random offset`
+* `scale`
+* `rotation`

+__6. Spawn the decals and meshes.__ Use the buttons `Spawn decals` and `Spawn meshes` to do so.
+Additionally, the button `Spawn meshes by actor` ??.

+__7. Play around.__ Try different settings, materials and brushes to obtain completely different results.
+This tool allows to create different presets for the road appearence and changing between them simply by changing the group material and updating a few settings.

+> Pictures

+> This tool does not interfere with weather parameters that affect the road, such as wetness, puddles or rain.

+### Update the appearance of lane markings

+After the road's appearance has been customized, the lane markings should be updated accordingly to get a realistic look.
+The process to do so, is really simple.

+__1. Create a copy of the group material.__ This has be the same as it was for the road.
+__2. Select the lane marking meshes.__
+__3. Switch the `???` option.__ This will update the lane markings to be consistent to the painting applied to the road.
+__4. Choose the color of the lane marking.__ The parameter `???` will set the lane markings selected to have a base paint of the stated color.

+---